msx-dev/msx-dev/README.md

 :iphone: Mobile development (React Native)

 Currently looking for:
-:handshaking: Fun and interesting projects to collab on and learn new things.
+:handshake: Fun and interesting projects to collab on and learn new things.

 <!--
 **msx-dev/msx-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.